Dana Claxton: Buffalo Bone China

 In Buffalo Bone China Claxton blends performance art, found objects and video to dissect the effects upon First Nations peoples due to policies from colonial Great Britain regarding the American bison.
 Bison were slaughtered and their bones crushed and exported to England to make bone china.

 In the performance Claxton smashes pieces of china and makes four bundles, placing the bundles in a sacred circle while a video of buffalo plays in the background.
 "Feeling the loss of the buffalo, the backbone of Plains spirituality and sustenance, the artist uses a rubber mallet to destroy plates and bowls.
 The breaking of the china refers to the use of buffalo bones in the making of bone china during the period of exploitation and decimation of the buffalo."
 Claxton only smashed British bone China.

 Buffalo Bone China was exhibited at the MacKenzie Art Gallery in Canada from 23 May 2009 to 13 September 2009, as well as the Vancouver Art Gallery from 27 October 2018 to 3 February 2019.

 Sitting Bull and the Moose Jaw Sioux

 Created in 2003 and displayed at the 17th Biennale of Sydney, Sitting Bull and the Moose Jaw Sioux brings together landscape scenery, interviews and images to examine the founding of the Moose Jaw camp, the camp founded by Sitting Bull after exodus out of the United States after the Battle of Little Bighorn.
 The piece, originally commissioned by the Moose Jaw Art Gallery, features four video screens, archival images and interviews from the camps original inhabitants, as well as footage of the site.

 Awards

 In 2019, the Hnatyshyn Foundation awarded Claxton their prize for outstanding achievement by a mid-career Canadian artist.
 In 2019 Claxton received the YWCA Women of Distinction Award in the category of Arts, Culture and Design.
 Claxton won the 2020 Governor General's Award for Artistic Achievement in the Visual Arts Category.
+Also in 2020, Claxton won the Scotiabank Photography Award.